-When I was browsing recipes and ideas for Christmas biscuits to make for my family, I came across these fabulous pinwheel biscuits by Sugary Winzy.
+When I was browsing recipes and ideas for Christmas biscuits to make for my family, I came across these fabulous Chocolate & Vanilla Pinwheel Biscuits.
 I just had to give them a go!
 The effect is so fun and eye catching.
 As well as the look of these biscuits, the other thing that attracted me is that you can make them in advance, keep the rolls of dough in freezer and take them out and slice them when you’re ready to bake.
 You don’t even need to thaw them for more than a few minutes!

 To make the chocolate dough I started by melting the butter and milk in the microwave for 30 seconds.
 I added the cocoa powder and set aside.

 To make the vanilla part of the dough I mixed the butter with the caster sugar until creamy.
 Then I added the egg yolks, vanilla extract and milk.

 Finally I added the plain flour and baking powder and mixed until a dough formed.

 I took about 3/4 of the vanilla dough and mixed it into the cocoa powder to create the chocolate dough.
 Then I shaped both doughs into balls and cut each one in half.

 Onto two sheets of greaseproof paper I rolled out both dough halves into rectangles that were approximately 8″ by 7″.

 Carefully, I tipped the chocolate dough onto the vanilla dough and rolled over them lightly with a rolling pin so that they stuck together.
 Then I rolled up the doughs together.
 I did the same again with the two other halves of dough.
 Then I wrapped both dough rolls in cling film and put them in the freezer.

 When I was ready to bake the biscuits, I took the rolls out of the freezer and let them thaw for 5-10 minutes.
 I sliced them into 1/4″ thick slices using a sharp knife and placed on a baking tray.
 They do grow in size so I left space between them.